11 Ways to Build Self-Care Practices Into Your Daily Life

 9. Learn New Things

-There are countless ways to continue learning:
+Here are a few ways to keep learning:

 - Reading books